 Annual Reports

 Our annual reports bring together all the strands of our activity, including our fundraising activities, clinical developments and the governance and financial records overseen by our Board of Trustees.
 They're published in the autumn each year following the end of our financial year in April.
-Please contact us if you'd like to receive a paper copy of our annual report.
+Please contact us if you'd like to receive a paper copy of any of our reports.

 Moa Sundström of King's College London undertook a detailed evaluation of WHYoutdoors, our popular nature-based therapy courses, during 2021, including an exploration of the use of Zoom during the pandemic.